neyocloud/three-tier-devsecops-main/README.md

 docker run -d --name mongodb --network monitoring -p 27017:27017 mongo:latest
 ```

 This runs a MongoDB container in detached mode.
-It attaches to our monitoring network and exposes port 27017 to the host (so you could connect to the DB at localhost:27017 if needed).
+It attaches to our monitoring network and exposes port 27017 to the host so you could connect to the DB at localhost:27017 if needed.
 The backend service will use the hostname mongodb (the container name) to connect on the internal Docker network.